List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not generally worth it for a phone of this age.
+2026Third-party insurance: not worth it for a phone this old, as claim values are often low and premiums relatively high.

 Pre-Purchase Inspection Checklist